yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-single-region.md

 - VPC networking support.
 - Automated and on-demand backups.
 - Create as many as you need.
 - Provisioned with a [stable release](../../../cloud-faq/#what-version-of-yugabytedb-does-my-cluster-run-on) of YugabyteDB.
 You can choose to provision with a preview release.
-Before deploying a production cluster on a preview release, contact {{%support-cloud%}}.
+Before deploying a production cluster on a preview release, contact {{% support-cloud %}}.
 - Available in all [regions](../../../release-notes#cloud-provider-regions).
 - Enterprise support.